sizzosm/First-repo/README.md

 # First-repo
-This is just my first for learning that how to work Github
+This is just my first repo for learning that how to work in Github